Syco54645/Sinema/README.md

 * Import films from Plex
 * Import prerolls from Plex
 * Import trailers from Plex
-* Import "subgenres" using IMDbPY
+* Import "tags" using IMDbPY
-* Create double feature from films using genre/subgenre
+* Create double feature from films using genre/tag
    * Preroll support is being worked on.
 They are pulled in but not ordered correctly
 * Manage prerolls
 * Manage films